r-andy79/issue-tracker-project/README.md

 - [x] browsing tickets

-Tickets can be browsed by clicking 'Bugs' or 'Features' link from the menu, which open list views.
-All tickets are available in these views.
-By default all tickets are sorted by created date in descending order.

 - [x] filtering and sorting tickets

-Filtering and sorting can be done through the forms that are available in 'Bugs' and 'Features' lists.
-Tickets can be sorted by creation date and votes total (bugs) or payments total (features).

 - [x] searching tickets

-Search functionality is also done through the forms available in 'Bugs and 'Features'.
-Tickets can be looked up be the word from either ticket's title or its description.

 - [x] viewing details of a specific ticket